chalameg/chalameg/README.md

 - 👋 Hi, I’m chala megersa
 - 👀 Fullstack Developer(MERN is my favorite)
 - 👀 I’m interested in website and mobile development, writing scripts
-- 🌱 I’m currently learning and working as Intern and Freelancer
+- 🌱 I’m currently working as full-time fullstack developer and Freelancing part-time
 - ✨ Currently Working with and Learning Node and ReactJs/NextJs
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 you can reach me using this email: chalamegersa5@gmail.com